Pikku-a/remove-comments-webtoons/README.md

 # Remove comments webtoons
 ## Extension for firefox

-Removes comments & recommendations from the bottom of the comic from webtoons.com.
+Removes comments & some recommendations from the bottom of the comic from webtoons.com.

 This add-on:
 - Disables comments